UXDivers/Grial-UI-Kit-Support/all.md

 ##  <a name="grial-first-run"></a> Grial First Run

-After you download your customized version of Grial, you will need to configure our private nugget packages source in order to get the needed packages to run Grial.
+After you download your customized version of Grial, you will need to configure our private nuget packages source in your IDE in order to get the needed packages to run Grial.

-### Setting up UXDivers nugget source
+### Setting up UXDivers nuget source

+- In Xamarin Studio go to:
+    - Preferences > Nuget > Sources.

+- In Visual Studio go to:
+    - Tools > Options > Nuget Package Manager > Package Sources.

 ![Nuget configure sources](http://52.10.147.219/system/uploads/images/nugget_configure_sources.png)

 ![Nuget add sources](http://52.10.147.219/system/uploads/images/nuget_add_package_source.png)

 ![Nuget source added](http://52.10.147.219/system/uploads/images/grial_nuget_source_added.png)

 After adding Grial nuget source you will need to restore packages.